Low-Complexity OTFS-Based Over-the-Air Computation Design for Time-Varying Channels: Numerical Results

 In Fig. \ref{de}, we compare the error performance of the proposed iterative algorithm in S3 with bechmarks, where the number of iterations is chosen as 10.
 From Fig. \ref{de}, we clearly observe that S3 achieves a much better error performance over different number of devices than the methods in \cite{zhou2023otfs,zhou2023power}.
 Moreover, comparing to Fig. \ref{devices}, the error performance of S3 is also better than that of S1 and S2.

-In Fig. \ref{sn}, we evaluate the error performance of S3 for different number of channel paths and the moving speed of the devices, denoted by $v_u$.
+In Fig. \ref{sn}, we evaluate the error performance of S3 for different number of channel paths and the moving speed of the devices.
+For each $v_u$, we calculate $k_\mathrm{max}$ as $k_\mathrm{max}=v_uf_\mathrm{c}N/(c\Delta f)$.
+Then, the Doppler index of each path is randomly generated within the range $[-k_\mathrm{max}, k_\mathrm{max}]$.
 First, we observe that the MSE increases with the increase in the moving speed of devices.
 This is due to the fact that a higher moving speed leads to a higher Doppler shift which degrades the estimation performance at FC.
 Second, when $\mathrm{SNR}=20\;\mathrm{dB}$, we observe a more significant increase in MSE when the velocity $v_u$ rises from $25\;\mathrm{km}/\mathrm{h}$ to $127\;\mathrm{km}/\mathrm{h}$ compared to the increase from $127\;\mathrm{km}/\mathrm{h}$ to $253\;\mathrm{km}/\mathrm{h}$.
 This observation suggests that OTFS demonstrates greater robustness to velocity changes in the high-speed range.
 Third, we observe that the MSE improves with the increase in the number of channel paths between each device and FC.
 This is because a larger number of paths introduces more ISI and ILI.